NoridelHerron/ALU_with_testBenches_vhdl/README.md

 - Adder
     - Takes two 32 bits inputs.
     - Take 1 bit carry in, but not necessary.
-    - Take 3 bits input to determine which operation to perform (func 3).
-    - Take 7 bits input for the choices between function 3.
     - Output 32 bits result.
     - Output flags.
 (Z, V, N, and C flags)
 - Subtractor
     - Takes two 32 bits inputs.
     - Take 1 bit borrow in, but not necessary.
-    - Take 3 bits input to determine which operation to perform (func 3).
-    - Take 7 bits input for the choices between function 3 (0 and 5).
     - Output 32 bits result.
     - Output flags.
 (Z, V, N, and C flags)